adamant-antithesis/todo_test/README.md

     psql -U <username> (use the default username - postgres, password - postgres)

-Once you are in the PostgreSQL shell, create the database "todobase" with the following command:
+Once you are in the PostgreSQL shell, create the database "task_manager_db" with the following command:

     CREATE DATABASE task_manager_db;